Vermont renewal guide

 Penalties for Non-Compliance

-An unregistered business performing residential construction work may be subject to an injunction, a civil penalty, or both.
-The OPR investigates complaints against unregistered contractors.
+Under 26 V.S.A. § 5510, an unregistered business performing regulated residential construction may face an injunction, a civil penalty, or both.
+OPR investigates complaints against businesses required to register.

 *Disclaimer: This information is provided for general reference only and does not constitute legal advice.
 Always verify current requirements directly with the Vermont Office of Professional Regulation.*